 A lesson plan and links to other resources and teaching activities.
-Click here for information on Fitzgerald.
-See also The "Secret Society" and Fitzgerald's The Great Gatsby and Connotation, Character, and Color Imagery in The Great Gatsby for other lesson plans, as well as An Index to the Great Gatsby, and The Great Gatsby: A Beginner's Guide for useful resources.
+See also F. Scott Fitzgerald Home Page, The "Secret Society" and Fitzgerald's The Great Gatsby and Connotation, Character, and Color Imagery in The Great Gatsby for other lesson plans, as well as An Index to the Great Gatsby, and The Great Gatsby: A Beginner's Guide for useful resources.

 Diary of Anne Frank (Anne Frank in the World, 1929-1945: Teacher Workbook)

 Lesson plans for grades 3-12 for teaching about Anne Frank and Holocaust-related subjects.
 See also Anne Frank Intro, a middle school lesson plan; Anne Frank: One of Hundreds of Thousands, a lesson plan for grades 6-8; Ann Frank: Writer, another middle-grade lesson plan; Anne Frank WebQuest, an excellent Internet activity for grades 7-9; The Truth About Anne Frank, A 12-lesson unit; Anne Frank Center U.S.A., photographs and information about Anne's journal and how it survived World War II; and Remeber.org, a comprehensive site with images and recollections of survivors, a teacher's guide, and links.

 A 10-day uit complete with handouts for A Lesson Before Dying.
 See also A Lesson Before Dying Teacher's Guide.
 Click here for links to biographical information and lesson plans for several other books by Gaines.

 A lesson plan for grades 6-8 from Discovery Education.
 See also Lesson: Lord of the Flies and Texting a Response to Lord of the Flies for other lesson plans on this novel by William Golding.